 Managing sessions and permissions

 Once a player and their parent have completed the consent flow (whether through the VPC widget or a custom age gate), your game receives a session containing the player's permissions.
-However, permissions can change over time: a parent might adjust settings through Family Connect, a player might have a birthday that moves them to a new age category, or someone might request access to additional features.
+However, permissions can change over time: a parent might adjust settings through Family Connect, a player might have a birthday that moves them to a new age category, someone might request access to additional features, or a high-risk permission might need age verification before it can be unlocked.

 This guide explains how to detect these changes, respond appropriately, and communicate clearly with players so they always understand their current feature access.